Pon-Dinesh-kumar/100-days-of-front-end/log.md

 Thoughts: Client-side validation is a great way to provide instant feedback to users and enhance the overall user experience.

 #100DaysOfCode #HTML #WebDevelopment #ClientSideValidation #FormValidation

+Day 56: Radio Buttons and Interactive Form Elements [DD.MM.YYYY]

+Today's Progress:
+- Explored radio buttons and their usage in forms.
+- Learned about interactive form elements such as checkboxes, select dropdowns, and range inputs.
+- Implemented event handling to make form elements interactive and responsive.

+Thoughts and Progress:
+I found working with radio buttons and interactive form elements in HTML to be really interesting.
+It's amazing how these elements can enhance user interactivity and create a better user experience.
+I'm excited to continue exploring more HTML features and improving my web development skills.

+#100DaysOfCode #HTML #FormElements #WebDevelopment